 For most people, brain effects happen quickly and only last a short time.
 Others have long-term mental changes.
-Usually the changes that patients notice are very subtle, and others around them may not even notice any changes at all.
+Usually the changes that patients notice are very subtle, and others around them might not even notice any changes at all.
 Still, the people who are having problems are well aware of the differences in their thinking.
 Many people don’t tell their cancer care team about this problem until it affects their everyday life.

-For instance, brain problems could be caused or worsened by any one or any combination of these factors:
+For instance, brain function problems could be caused or worsened by any one or any combination of these factors:

 - The cancer itself